Maynardville Open-Air Theatre: Theatre

 The actresses were first uncertain and then declined the invitation later that year.
 The dance performances therefore began again in 1954 with Don Quixote and Carnaval performed on a wooden stage situated where the seating of the modern stage is now located.
 The reason for situating the stage in the north-west corner of the park was that since 1952 the badly dilapidated Maynard villa could no longer be used for routing electricity for the stage.
 The Athlone ladies found that they could access electricity directly from the street poles at the intersection of Church and Wolfe streets and so the stage needed to be close enough to be within reach of their cables.

 In 1955 Mrs Ahrenson and Mrs Sonnenberg finally agreed to accept the project and they enlisted the support of the Councillor A.Z.
 Berman for the necessary infrastructure.
 The Athlone Committee now stopped their annual dance performances to work on supporting the Shakespearean preparations being led by the two actresses.
 The organisers soon had a new and renovated stage and a raked auditorium.
 Mrs Ahrenson and Mrs Sonnenberg contacted Leslie French, an English stage and film actor, whom they had invited to South Africa only months before, to come to Cape Town to direct and act in the theatre's first play.
 It was chosen to be The Taming of the Shrew.

 The performance of The Taming of the Shrew on 29 January 1956 was a notable success.
 The two actresses themselves performed leading roles in this and later productions.
 In 1957 the theatre opened again in the usual location but with the larger dimensions it has occupied ever since.
 In February 1958 the Maynardville Open Air Theatre was finally declared a permanent institution by the Cape Town City Council.

 After the Shakespearean seasons were fully established, the ballet performances were begun again, and both were run in parallel ever since.

-In the following years, the Shakespearean seasons grew into the immensely popular annual tradition of "Shakespeare-in-the-Park", which has made Maynardville famous.
+In the following years, the Shakespearean seasons grew into an annual tradition of "Shakespeare-in-the-Park".
 After decades of serving as the public face of the theatre, Cecilia and Rene retired in the mid-1990s, and most of the theatre's drama department closed when they left.
 However, the park still maintains its dance performances and Shakespeare series through the Maynardville Theatre Trust, which was created after Cecilia retired.